johnsogg/cf1/weeks/week-10-debugging/README.md

 These tools generally work like this: the program runs in a debugging mode.
 You can pause it and inspect the state of the program, and even step through it one expression or line at a time.
 You can set a 'break point' so it will run until it gets to that break point and then pause.
+Like _print_ statements, every language I am aware of has debugging support because it is so vitally important.

 For example:

 ![Debugging Javascript Code](debugger.png)